Where is Waterloo?

 Studying in Waterloo Region comes with a number of advantages.

-- Home to 2 universities and a college, the city of Waterloo is dedicated to education, and many of the businesses and services are geared toward the student population.
+- Home to two universities and a college, the city of Waterloo is dedicated to education, and many of the businesses and services are geared toward the student population.

 - The University of Waterloo is located close to Wilfrid Laurier University, the University of Guelph, and Conestoga College and often partners with these and other institutions to provide Waterloo students with the best education possible.